 Here are a few do’s and don’t s to make the best of such a frustrating situation.

-Try and help your boss to do his job, by focussing on the big picture: do what’s best for the company.
+Try and help your boss to do his job, by focusing on the big picture: do what’s best for the company.
 Suggest ways in which he can use you best.
-See yourself as a complement and find a way to compensate for weaknesses.
+See yourself as a compliment and find a way to compensate for weaknesses.
 Does your boss for instance have a helicopter view?
 If not, then ask questions that lead him away from the details.

-Find something in your boss where you have indeed respect for.
+Find something in your boss whom you have indeed respect for.
 Try to find positive qualities, things that you admire in your boss (if necessary outside work).

 Simply accept (not assume: ass-u-me!) that you are better qualified.
 When people come up higher in the organization, they are often better at managing.
 If you are smarter, it does not automatically mean that you would be more effective.
 You also need experience as a manager, good relationships, social capital and emotional intelligence.